AGILESCIENCE/Agilepy/docs/source/manual/products.rst

 The likelihood light curve file contains the results of the generation of a light curve.
 The columns are the following:

-    - time start (MJD)
+    - time_start_mjd: time start (MJD)
-    - time end (MJD)
+    - time_end_mjd: time end (MJD)
     - sqrt(ts): the square root of the Test Statistic value of the results of the maximum likelihood estimator (mle)
     - flux (ph/cm2/s/sr)
     - flux_err (ph/cm2/s/sr)
     - flux_ul (ph/cm2/s/sr)
-    - the value of the galactic diffuse emission (gal) parameter
+    - gal: the value of the galactic diffuse emission (gal) parameter
+    - gal_error: the error of the galactic diffuse emission (gal) parameter
-    - the value of the isotropic emission (iso) parameter
+    - iso: the value of the isotropic emission (iso) parameter
+    - iso_error: the error of the isotropic emission (iso) parameter
-    - position in Galactic coordinate (l_peak, b_peak): peak coordinates.
+    - (l_peak, b_peak): position in Galactic coordinate (l_peak, b_peak): peak coordinates.
 If it is allowed to vary then they are set to the position for which the TS is maximized.
+    - dist_peak: distance between current l_peak, b_peak and previous position
-    - position in Galactic coordinate (l, b): evaluated by mle with the determination of the 95% confidence level elliptical confidence region
+    - (l, b): position in Galactic coordinate evaluated by mle with the determination of the 95% confidence level elliptical confidence region
-    - Radius (r) of 95% c.l. circular confidence region, deg.
+    - r: radius of 95% c.l. circular confidence region, deg.
 Statistical error only
     - ell_dist: the distance between (l,b) and the initial position
+    - a: the semimajer axis of the elliptical confidence region
+    - b: the semiminor axis of the elliptical confidence region
+    - phi: rotation of the elliptical confidence region
+    - exposure
+    - ExpRatio: TBW
     - time start (UTC)
     - time end (UTC)
     - time start (TT)